This wine is made from Cabernet Franc and Carmenere grapes, which were until recently confused in Friuli vineyards.

 Fermentation: with cultured yeasts

-Ageing and storage: in large 2,500-litre oak barrels for a year
+Ageing and storage: in steel tanks for 1 year on the lees

 Malolactic fermentation: completed